Pilot 75 Program

 Live music is possible with only minimal tech setup needs.

-We often discourage the use of projections since there is such limited tech time per artist and Studio B does not have an extensive digital capacity.
+We discourage the use of projections since there is such limited tech time per artist and Studio B does not have an extensive digital capacity.

 All technical needs must be discussed and approved by the Production Manager well in advance.